drtoful/jumpi/README.md

 Once you login to the Web-UI, configuration should be straight forward.
 Before you edit anything though, you have to unlock the agent.
 This you can do under "System".

+The default username and password for the Web-UI are both 'admin'.
+You can also do this under "System".

 ### Encryption